 The antitrust laws are set forth in various federal statutes, most notably the Sherman Act and the Clayton Act.
 There are also copycat statutes in virtually every state.
 The federal statutes use conspicuously general language to proscribe “monopolization” and “restraints of trade,” leaving to the courts the task of articulating what is meant by these terms.
 The California antitrust statutes in effect adopted the federal prohibition of restraints of trade, but do not prohibit monopolization, and in recent years the federal courts and the California courts have diverged in their analysis of trade restraints.

 The two principal antitrust offenses are “monopolization” and “conspiracy to restrain trade.”
-There is a third signal antirust offense, “abuse of dominant position,” which is not expressly forbidden under the U.S. laws, but which is proscribed by the competition laws of other jurisdictions, most notably the European Union and Canada.
-In the U.S., a plaintiff can assail this kind of offense by claiming misuse of existing monopoly power to establish a new monopoly (monopolization) or in an attempt to do so (attempted monopolization).
+There is a third signal antitrust offense, “abuse of dominant position,” which is not expressly forbidden under the U.S. laws, but which is proscribed by the competition laws of other jurisdictions, most notably the European Union and Canada.
+In the U.S., a plaintiff can assail this kind of offense by claiming misuse of existing monopoly power in order to preserve or enlarge it (unlawful monopolization) or in order to establish a new monopoly (unlawful monopolization) or in an attempt to do so (unlawful attempted monopolization).